TestGorilla LogoTestGorilla Logo

 You can also test their fluency in the language of your target country to ensure they can communicate with clients.

-Assessments get the job done – our State of Skills-Based Hiring report found mis-hires reduced in more than 90% of organizations after they switched to skills-based recruitment.
+Assessments get the job done – our State of Skills-Based Hiring report found mis-hires reduced for 90% of organizations after they switched to skills-based recruitment.

 2. Use talent assessments to stop relying on history and backgrounds